zhang-shuqin/zhang-shuqin.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am a postdoc at Fudan University.

-I work in fractal geometry, primarily in dimension theory.
-I am currently interested in using measures to characterize fractal dimensions.
+I am working on fractal geometry, primarily in dimension theory.
+I am currently interested in characterizing fractal dimensions by measures.
 During my PhD, I mainly worked on the multifractal and Fourier properties of inhomogeneous self-similar measures.

 My email address is zhangshuqin‘at'fudan‘dot' edu‘dot'cn